-As part of facilitating career self-reliance career counselors provide job search coaching.
-Through job search coaching the career counselor helps you develop the many skills essential for a successful job search including how to write effective resumes and cover letters, interview successfully, capitalize on networking, and use the Internet to locate job leads.
+Through job search coaching you will develop the many skills essential for a successful job search including how to write effective resumes and cover letters, interview successfully, capitalize on networking, and expand a job search approach beyond traditional methods, including social media.
 Career Services also offers many job search preparation workshops.

 Does Career Services list jobs?

 Oakton Community College students, alumni and community members are welcome to take advantage of the job opportunities posted on our online job board, www.collegecentral.com/oakton.
-View job listings sent to 11 partner community colleges on our online job board after completing the registration process.
+View job listings sent to 14 partner community colleges on our online job board after completing the registration process.
 You can visit the Web site 24/7.
-Partner schools include Elgin Community College, Illinois Valley Community College, Joliet Junior College, Kankakee Community College, Kishwaukee College, Moraine Valley Community College, Oakton Community College, Prairie State College, South Suburban College, Triton College, and Waubonsee Community College.
+CCJobNet partner schools include Elgin Community College, Highland Community College, Illinois Valley Community College, Joliet Junior College, Kankakee Community College, Kishwaukee College, McHenry County College, Moraine Valley Community College, Oakton Community College, Prairie State College, Rock Valley College, South Suburban College, Triton College, and Waubonsee Community College.